 The tape is stiff (more like plastic than actual tape), so it might be hard to get around something curved or round.

-Next – I tried the experiment again, but this time I hit the tape (and paint) with a flashlight beam for two minutes after charging them for 30 minutes with the regular lights in the house.
+Next – I tried the experiment again, but this time I hit the tape (and paint) with artificial light using a flashlight beam for two minutes after charging them for 30 minutes with the regular lights in the house.
 This worked much better – both the tape and the paint were visibly glowing after I did this.

 However, they weren’t any brighter and the fluorescence wasn’t any better at 12 hours than when I didn’t do this.